Christianity and animal rights: Christian perspectives

 Various church founders have recommended vegetarianism, such as William Cowherd from the Bible Christian Church and Ellen G. White from the Seventh-day Adventists.
 Cowherd, who founded the Bible Christian Church in 1809, helped to establish the world's first Vegetarian Society in 1847.
 John Wesley, the founder of Methodism, maintained "that animals had immortal souls and that there were considerable similarities between human and non-human animals."
 He promoted vegetarianism which helped establish the American Vegetarian Society in 1850.

-Some Christians denominations such as the Seventh Day Adventists have central vegetarian doctrines that play a role in adherents.
+Seventh Day Adventists have central vegetarian doctrine that plays a major role in the lifestyles of adherents.

 The tradition of Christian vegetarianism has long been a minority viewpoint among Christian communities, though its history has gone back many decades in religious thought.
 Leo Tolstoy's views, as expressed in things such as his famous 1909 essay about a slaughterhouse, have remained influential for years.
 Later writers that cite his comments on animal rights include Catholic columnist Mary Eberstadt.